ParsingTeam/TeleFlood/README.md

 # Too Many Attempts More Then 5 Minute ?

-Using V.P.N! or restrart your modem, ip must changed!
+Using VPN! or restrart your internet modem, your IP must changed!

-# Report bugs
-Telegram : @N3verlove